 On June 11, 2013, Ms. Simeone entered into an employment agreement with the Company providing for an initial term ending on December 31, 2013, subject to automatic one year renewals thereafter (unless previously terminated by either party).
 Under the employment agreement, Ms. Simeone is entitled to receive an annual base salary of \$300,000 (subject to increase from time to time in the discretion of the Board of Directors) and an annual performance-based cash bonus, to be paid on or about January 31 of the succeeding calendar year.
-The employment agreement provides that if Ms. Simeone is terminated by the Company without cause (as defined in the employment agreement), Ms. Simeone will be entitled to receive (i) her base salary and contributions toward health insurance premiums for the remaining term of the agreement; provided that the Company may elect to cease continuation of base salary and contributions toward health insurance premiums at any point after Ms. Simeone has received 3 months such payments, so long as the Company releases Ms. Simeone from her remaining non-solicitation obligations as of such date; (ii) any base salary earned but not paid through the date of termination; (iii) vacation time accrued but not used as of that date; and (iv) any bonus compensation to which Ms. Simeone is entitled in respect of the year of termination, prorated to the date of termination, all on the condition that Ms. Simeone sign a release of claims.
-In the event of a termination due to the expiration of the employment agreement's term, non-renewal of the employment agreement, death, or disability, Ms. Simeone will be entitled to receive (i) any base salary earned but not paid through the date of termination; (ii) vacation time accrued but not used as of that date; and (iii) any bonus compensation to which Ms. Simeone is entitled in respect of the year of termination, prorated to the date of termination.
+The employment agreement provides that if Ms. Simeone is terminated by the Company without cause (as defined in the employment agreement), Ms. Simeone will be entitled to receive (i) her base salary and contributions toward health insurance premiums for the remaining term of the agreement; provided that the Company may elect to cease continuation of base salary and contributions toward health insurance premiums at any point after Ms. Simeone has received 3 months such payments, so long as the Company releases Ms. Simeone from her remaining non-solicitation obligations as of such date; (ii) any base salary earned but not paid through the date of termination; (iii) vacation time accrued but not used as of that date; and (iv) any bonus compensation to which Ms. Simeone sign a release of claims.
+In the event of a termination due to the expiration of the employment agreement's term, non-renewal of the employment agreement, death, or disability, Ms. Simeone will be entitled to receive (i) any base salary earned but not paid through the date of termination; (iii) vacation time accrued but not used as of that date; and (iii) any bonus compensation to which Ms. Simeone is entitled in respect of the year of termination, prorated to the date of termination.